Dim chords

 C half-diminished 7: C – Eb – Gb – Bb

-The B double flat (Bbb) in Cdim7 is used since the last tone is theoretically a major sixth.
+The B double flat (Bbb) in Cdim7 is enharmonically equivalent to A.

 Formula and steps

 The formula for the dim triad chord is 1 - b3 - b5.
-There are three half steps to the 2nd note and three half steps to the 3rd.
+There are three half steps to the second note and three half steps to the third note in the chord.
+To build a dim7 and an m7b5, a b7 (minor seventh interval) and bb7 (diminished seventh interval) are added, respectively.

 Alternative chord symbols